Ellie Walbruch: College career

 Walbruch enrolled early at the University of California, Los Angeles, in the spring of 2022.
 Under new head coach Margueritte Aozasa, she scored 1 goal in 13 appearances as a substitute during her freshman season.
 She was part of the UCLA Bruins team that won the program's second NCAA title, although she was unused in the NCAA tournament.

 Walbruch then transferred to the BYU Cougars under Jennifer Rockwood for her sophomore season in 2023.
 She was BYU's third leading scorer with 11 goals and 4 assists in 26 games despite primarily playing off the bench.
 She was named second-team All-Big 12 and helped the team reach the NCAA tournament semifinals.

 Walbruch suffered an anterior cruciate ligament injury during an exhibition game in the spring of 2024 and missed her entire junior season.
 She returned to action with Utah United in the USL W League in the summer of 2025.
 She was named the USL W final MVP award after setting up two goals against the North Carolina Courage U23 in the championship game.

-Walbruch earned first-team All-Big 12 honors with the Cougars in her redshirt junior season in 2025.
-She scored five goals at the Big 12 tournament to lead the team to the title as an eight seed.
+Walbruch started all 24 games and led the Cougars with 16 goals as a redshirt junior in 2025, earning first-team All-Big 12 and second-team All-American honors.
+She scored five goals in three Big 12 tournament games to lead the eight seed Cougars to their first Big 12 tournament title and was named the tournament's offensive MVP.
+BYU reached the third round in the NCAA tournament.